2017 Ukraine ransomware attacks: Attribution

-Around the time of the 4 July raid on M.E.Doc, the $10,000 in bitcoin already collected in the listed wallets for NotPetya had been withdrawn, and experts speculated it was used to buy space on the anonymous Tor network.
+Around the time of the 4 July raid on M.E.Doc, the $10,000 in bitcoin collected in the listed wallets for NotPetya had been withdrawn, and experts speculated it was used to buy space on the anonymous Tor network.
 One message posted there, allegedly from the NotPetya authors, demanded 100,000 bitcoin (about $2.6 million) to halt the attack and decrypt all affected files.
 On 5 July 2017, a second message, also allegedly from the NotPetya authors, was posted on a Tor website, demanding that those seeking to decrypt their files send 100 bitcoin (approximately $250,000).
 The message was signed with the same private key used by the original Petya ransomware, suggesting that the same group was responsible for both.

 According to reports cited in January 2018, the United States Central Intelligence Agency claimed that Russia was responsible for the cyberattack, alleging that Russia's Main Intelligence Directorate (GRU) had designed NotPetya.
 Similarly, in February 2018, the United Kingdom Ministry of Defence accused Russia of launching the cyberattack, stating that by targeting systems in Ukraine, the attack had spread and affected major systems in the United Kingdom and elsewhere.
 Russia denied involvement, noting that Russian systems were also impacted by the attack.

-Wired technology writer Andy Greenberg, in reviewing the history of the cyberattacks, stated that the attacks were attributed to a Russian military hacker group called "Sandworm".
+Wired technology writer Andy Greenberg, in reviewing the history of the cyberattacks, stated that the attacks were attributed to a Russian military hacker group called "Sandworm."
 Greenberg claimed that Sandworm was responsible for the 2016 blackouts in Kyiv, among other incidents.
-The group had reportedly been targeting Ukraine's financial sector, and sometime in early 2017, allegedly gained access to M.E.Doc's update servers, which were then used to distribute the malware that facilitated the cyberattack in June 2017.
+The group had reportedly been targeting Ukraine's financial sector and, sometime in early 2017, allegedly gained access to M.E.Doc's update servers, which were then used to distribute the malware that facilitated the cyberattack in June 2017.